HL7/fhir-ichom-breast-cancer-ig/input/pagecontent/standard-set.md

 | DeceasedDate                     | Date of death                            | [BreastCancerPatient]                                            |
 | DEATHBC                          | Death attributable to breast cancer      | [DeathAttributableBC]                                            |
 {: .grid }

+### Must Support
+[Must Support] in this implementation guide is used to indicate that a particular element is mapped a measure set variable, and must be populated with data should it be available in the system.

+In case an element cannot be populated because it is not available in the source system, if the cardinality rules allow it, the element can be left unfilled.
+In case the cardinality rules require an element to be populated, the [Data Absent Reason] extension SHALL be used.

 {% include markdown-link-references.md %}